SanjoSolutions/CommodityBuyerAndSeller/README.md

 confirm posts and purchases by clicking a "Confirm" button that appears at the center of the viewport when a "Confirm" action is required.

+It's also possible to bind a key and press the key instead of clicking the button.

 ## How to use

 ### Installation